-However, leash walking can be a good exercise if it is done in the right way.
+Leash walking can be overdone.
 One of the biggest causes of growth plate and soft tissue injury in young puppies is repetitive exercise.
 Leash walks for puppies must be broken up with training sessions or opportunities for free off-leash play or time to sniff around on the leash.
 15 minutes should be the maximum for an 8-week old puppy.
 If your puppy gets tired, flops down, or doesn’t want to go, it’s time to stop.
 At 3 months, you can go for 20 minutes and at 6 months, you can walk up to 30 minutes.
 You must be much more careful with leash walking since you and not the puppy control the pace.

 Running With a Puppy On Leash Should Be Avoided

 Many people have plans to run with their dog, but running on a leash can be harmful to a puppy’s growing joints, growth plates, and soft tissue.
 Wait until your puppy’s growth plates have closed, which can be anywhere from 18-24 months.
 Similarly running on a treadmill or any other types of forced running are not appropriate forms of exercise for a puppy.

 Free play is always an excellent form of exercise.
 Dogs and puppies of all ages can play as long they like in your safely contained yard.
 If he is playing with another dog in the family, make sure you supervise their play until you are sure that they play well together and that the older dog is not too rough.
 End the play if the other dog is getting too rough, if your puppy is starting to annoy the other dog, or if your puppy shows signs that he is ready to quit playing.

 If your puppy is on a “play-date” with a dog outside of your family, limit the time to 20 minutes and supervise closely.
 Limit your play-dates to dogs that you know well and are confident that the experience will be a good one, especially during your puppy’s first year.